 How Much Does It Cost to Start a Trucking Company?

-The initial costs for starting a trucking company is around $6000 to $15000.
+The initial costs for starting a trucking company are around $6000 to $15000.
 This conservative estimate does not include the equipment that you will use.
 The start-up costs will cover the registration and documentation requirements.
-This will be around $900 to $,1500, while each plate for your trucks can range from $500 to $3000.
+This will be around $900 to $1500, while each plate for your trucks can range from $500 to $3000.

 In terms of start-up costs, it is favorable for smaller operators who can start quickly using a low investment.
 Large-scale trucking businesses may need millions in capital to start running.
 So if you want, you can start with a single unit.
 This will trim down your capital to a manageable level until you start earning.